Tuesday, August 22, 2017

 Through my Internet research I had discovered a small fishing hamlet, Cooper Landing, boasted a number of mountain bike trails and an outfitter that would rent me a mountain bike.
 I also discovered a lot of disturbing information when googling "mountain biking alaska bear attacks."

-There are lot's of grizzly/brown bears in Alaska.
+There are lots of grizzly/brown bears in Alaska.
 The best prevention for bear trouble is bear spray and traveling in a group of four or more.
 The uninformed may think carrying a gun is a good idea, but studies have shown bear spray (an amped-up pepper spray) is far more likely to stop an attack than trying to draw, shoot and kill a charging grizzly bear.
 Note that bear spray is not like insect repellent -- you don't spray yourself, you spray the bear.
 Misguided greenhorns have been to known to treat their tents with bear spray which probably results in a flavorful peppery aroma.

 The benefit of traveling in a group is not only a bear is less likely to challenge a pack of humans, but larger groups make more noise and are less likely to surprise a bear.
 And that's really the issue, as grizzly bears are not vicious man-eaters but more like cattle peacefully grazing the bounty of the wild Alaskan landscape.
 When their breakfast is rudely interrupted, grizzlies are apt to provide a polite mauling for violating bear etiquette.